Bootstrapping entanglement in quantum spin systems: Concurrence

-The LMG model has the permutation symmetry $S_L$.
+The LMG model has the permutation symmetry $S_N$.
 In other words, the Hamiltonian (\ref{HLMG}) is invariant under the exchange of two arbitrary sites.
-Therefore, the energy eigenstates can also be classified based on the $S_L$ symmetry.
-In such states, the concurrence between two arbitrary sites is the same.
-Generally, the states with quantum number $l=\f{L}{2}$ are nondegenerate and are $S_L$ invariant.
-However, the states with $l<\f{L}{2}$ are always degenerate, and there are ambiguities in defining the states.
-We cannot calculate the concurrence for a general energy eigenstate with $l<\f{L}{2}$.
-We assume there exists a permutaton invariant energy eigenstate written as superposition of the degenerate energy eigenstates and calculate the concurrence in such a state.
+However, as the permutation symmetry $S_N$ is non-Abelian, it is not guaranteed that all the eigenstates can be written in permutation invariant forms.
+In appendix~\ref{sectionPIS}, we show that all the permutation invariant states are in the sector $l=N/2$.
+In a permutation invariant state, the concurrence between two arbitrary sites is the same.
+In the present setup of the bootstrap, we cannot calculate the concurrence for energy eigenstates with $l<\f{N}{2}$.